yomarguti/codestream/atom/DEV_README.md

 Dev server - https://tca3.codestream.us:9443

+**Dev mode:** While running atom in dev mode, there will be commands to toggle which environment the plugin interacts with for server calls.
+The commands will be `Codestream: Point to [dev|local]`.
+A reload of atom is required after toggling.
+Additionally, the login and signup forms will display the configured url for easy identification.

 ## Resetting the database(s)

 At some point, you'll want to reset everything.
 The plugin keeps data cached in indexeddb so if you